THE HISTORY OF MECCA | home

 Sura 53.19 Have ye seen Lat. and 'Uzza, 20 And another, the third (goddess), Manat?

-He recognized Manat as a daughter of Allah the moon god in what some have dubbed the "satanic verses" in the Quran.
-The deity Manat is found in pagan moon, sun and star worship as the daughter of the moon god.
-Isn't that interesting?
+He recognized Manat as a daughter of al-Lat the sun goddess (and al-Lah the moon god) in what have been referred to as the "satanic verses" in the Quran.
+The deity Manat is found in pagan moon, sun and star worship as the daughter of the pagan's moon god.

 It's interesting to see how Manat fits into Islamic rituals.